Skip to content

 When: Continuous implementation

-Entrepreneurship as Part of Career introduces the student to the changing working life and its entrepreneurial nature in particular.
-The course provides concrete tools for identifying your competence, pricing and commercial reflection.
-The course also provides an adequate understanding of the competence areas of accounting which a self-employed person needs.
+Entrepreneurship as part of a career familiarises students with the changing world of work and especially its entrepreneurial nature.
+The course provides concrete tools for identifying, pricing and commercially considering one's own competence.
+The course also provides a sufficient understanding of the accounting competence areas that a self-employed person needs.

-The course has been built as an online implementation where students can proceed according to their own schedule.
-The course is suitable for each student, regardless of their background or degree programme.
-This course may accelerate one’s own studies or complete summer studies.
-Enrolment for the course takes place three times a year, but you can join the course even during periods outside the enrolment periods.
+The course is structured as a MOOC implementation, where the student can proceed according to their own schedule.
+The course is suitable for every student, regardless of background or degree program.
+Registration for the course is three times a year, but you can also join during times outside the registration periods.

 When: Continuous implementation